A D Day Commemoration

 Location: Saint-Malo

 Perched on the border of the former kingdoms of Normandy and Brittany, the walled city of Saint-Malo boasts medieval architecture, cobblestone streets, and shops filled with delicious Breton treats, truly embodying its nickname as a ‘pirate town.’
 Known as the ‘City of Corsairs’ due to its notorious privateering past, Saint-Malo’s strategic importance carried into the 20th century.
 In late 1944, its role as a Nazi stronghold led to over 80 per cent of the town being destroyed.
 Today, Saint-Malo honours its rich history through its museums, festivals and preserved historic sites, offering visitors a captivating glimpse into its storied past.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: The Pirate Town of Saint-Malo Join our local guide this morning for a walking tour of Saint-Malo’s historic walled town.
 Standing proudly behind its stone ramparts, Saint-Malo boasts a captivating history more closely tied to privateering than outright piracy.
 From the 16th to the 19th centuries, Saint-Malo was renowned as a bastion for the wealthy privateers known as corsairs.
 These state-sanctioned sailors, authorised by the French crown, were tasked with attacking and capturing enemy ships during times of war.
 Unlike pirates, who operated independently and unlawfully, privateers acted under official letters of marque and reprisal, sharing their spoils with the French kings.
 The corsairs of Saint-Malo were highly skilled and daring seafarers who played a crucial role in French naval warfare and overseas trade.
 They conducted raids on English and other enemy ships, bringing back wealth and prestige to Saint-Malo.
 This era of privateering earned Saint-Malo a notorious reputation, brought to life through captivating tales of its most famous – or infamous – pirates and their treacherous lifestyles.
 Option 2 – Morning experience: All the Light We Cannot See – World War II Saint-Malo Join our locally guided World War II walking tour of Saint-Malo and immerse yourself in the dramatic events of 1944.
 For two relentless weeks, Allied forces bombarded this Axis stronghold, reducing 80 per cent of the city to rubble and ultimately forcing the Nazi forces to surrender.
 The tour takes inspiration from the Pulitzer Prize-winning novel All the Light We Cannot See by Anthony Doerr.
 Though a work of historical fiction, the 1944 siege and the struggle for control of Saint-Malo were very real.
 As we walk through the city’s narrow streets, we follow in the footsteps of the novel’s heroine, Marie-Laure, and explore key locations mentioned in the book, while gaining an insight into the determination of the French Resistance organisation, Le Maquis.
 Experience the tension as residents were forced to surrender their wireless receivers under threat of arrest as saboteurs.
 Reflect on the bravery of the Resistance fighters, many of whom were interned at Fort National.
 Wander to Rue Vauborel, imagining the home where Marie-Laure and her great-uncle Etienne lived during the siege.
 This poignant tour offers a powerful reminder of the war’s impact on Saint-Malo and its resilient people, capturing the essence of their courage and determination in the face of overwhelming adversity.
 Option 3 – Morning* experience: Mont Saint-Michel Normandy’s most recognisable silhouettes, the UNESCO World Heritage-listed Mont Saint-Michel, has captured the imaginations of pilgrims, artists, and travellers for centuries.
-Founded as a monastery in the 8th century, Mont Saint-Michel became a significant pilgrimage destination during the Middle Ages.
+Founded as a monastery in the 8th century, Mont Saint- Michel became a significant pilgrimage destination during the Middle Ages.
 Its abbey, perched atop the island’s rocky peak, is a masterpiece of medieval architecture, blending Romanesque and Gothic styles.
 The narrow, winding streets of the village below the abbey are lined with buildings dating back centuries.
 Visitors can explore the abbey’s intricate chapels, cloisters, and panoramic viewpoints that offer sweeping vistas of the bay.
 During World War II, just four days after the occupation of Paris, Axis forces took control of Mont Saint-Michel, using St Aubert Church as a lookout post.
 The island also became a popular destination for German and Austrian tourists and soldiers, attracting around 325,000 visitors.
 After General Patton broke through at Avranches at the end of July, a Jeep carrying three passengers departed from nearby US positions towards the monastery on 1 August 1944.
 One was Private Freeman Brougher of the 72nd Public Service Battalion, a propaganda unit, accompanied by two British journalists.
 By the time they reached the island, the Jeep was carrying several hangers-on, including a fireman, two priests and three women.
 Brougher drove down the causeway to Mont Saint-Michel and received a hero’s welcome.
 Surrounded by a jubilant crowd and handed babies to kiss, Brougher was escorted to the mayor, who had him sign the Golden Book, the island’s record of visiting nobility.
 (Note: Mont Saint-Michel is surrounded by one of Europe’s highest tidal ranges, with waters rising and falling up to 14 metres (46 feet) daily.
 This creates a mystical atmosphere as the island alternately appears to float on water or be connected to the mainland by a causeway.
 Because our visit is subject to tidal fluctuations, access to the site can only be confirmed closer to our date of travel.)

-Day 7 : Guernsey
+Day 7 : Saint Peter Port

-A mere 30 miles off the Normandy coast, the self-governing British Crown Dependency, the Bailiwick of Guernsey, is one of the eight permanently inhabited strongholds of the Channel Islands.
+A mere 30 miles off the Normandy coast, the self-governing British Crown Dependency the Balliwick of Guernsey, is one of the eight permanently inhabited strongholds of the Channel Islands.
 Despite being closer to France, Guernsey holds to its distinctive British character.
 When William the Conqueror, Duke of Normandy, became King of England in 1066, the Channel Islands, including Guernsey, became possessions of the English Crown.
 They have remained British Crown Dependencies ever since.
 Guernsey and the other Channel Islands were the only British territories occupied by Axis forces during World War II.
 The occupation began on 30 June 1940, following the fall of France, and lasted until 9 May 1945.
 The invaders forces transformed Guernsey into a fortified defensive position, with extensive bunkers, gun emplacements and tunnels.
 Life under Nazi rule was extraordinarily difficult.
 Food had been rationed for several years, but by the end of the war, it became impossible to import supplies from France, leading to severe shortages.
 During the autumn of 1944, fuel and food supplies were running critically low and medical supplies were almost non-existent.
 Over 1,000 of the 24,000 residents not evacuated to England were deported to German prisons and labour camps, with only about 700 returning.
 Communication with the outside world was heavily restricted, adding to the isolation and hardship.
 Despite these relentless challenges, the people of Guernsey exhibited remarkable resourcefulness and resilience.
 Their courage and determination were crucial in enduring the occupation.
 Liberation on 9 May 1945, is celebrated annually as Liberation Day, symbolising the end of a harrowing chapter and the beginning of recovery and rebuilding.
 Our guided tour of Guernsey’s World War II sites offers a poignant journey into the island’s wartime history.
 We visit several sites relevant to this period including the German Occupation Museum where you will find a collection of authentic artefacts generously donated by residents.
 These items provide a deeply personal glimpse into the daily struggles and hardships faced by the islanders.
 The German Naval Signals HQ at the La Collinette Hotel, was a crucial communications centre for the Germans until the occupation ended.
 The La Valette Underground Military Museum, displays the vast network of secret tunnels constructed using forced labour.
 Originally intended as a U-Boat fuel store, these tunnels reveal the extreme fortifications imposed by the Nazis and the suffering of those who were forced to work on them.
 This tour not only uncovers the strategic significance of Guernsey during World War II, but also pays tribute to the enduring spirit of its people who lived through these harrowing times.
 Our evening sailing returns us to the mainland of France at the mouth of the River Seine.

 Day 8 : Honfleur